-That’s why we’ve put together a list of ultimate Aussie road trips for this holiday season, designed to suit not just those who only have the standard public holidays off and a few days to spare but those who have luckily cashed in that annual leave for more time to roam.
+That’s why we’ve put together a list of ultimate Christmas getaways in Australia designed to suit not just those who only have the standard public holidays off and a few days to spare but those who have luckily cashed in that annual leave for more time to roam.

 So let’s hit the road.

 One of the best things about Australia is that wherever you are, there’s more than likely a great road trip to be had nearby.
 If you are short on time but want to make the most of your Christmas break, stay within your state and find a place you haven’t ever visited but that’s always been on your travel bucket list.

 In Victoria, consider heading up The Great Ocean Road for some R&R.